Pumpkin Cream Cold Brew Recipe (Starbucks Copycat to Make at Home)

 - The cold brew coffee

-- The PS and vanilla syrups
+- The pumpkin spice and vanilla syrups

 - The pumpkin cream cold foam

-- And the PS topping
+- And the pumpkin spice topping

 As a quick note, though we’ve listed specific ingredients and proportions, feel free to adapt this recipe to your palate and dietary needs.
 For instance, you could substitute coconut milk and coconut cream for the milk and cream in the cold foam.
-And if you want a little more depth and complexity to your foam, substitute maple syrup for the monk fruit sweetener.
+And if you want a little more depth and complexity to your cold foam, substitute maple syrup for the monk fruit sweetener.